7x-ax/.github/profile/README.md

-# Welcome 7x by Mamluk on GitHub
+# Welcome to 7x by Mamluk on GitHub

 7x is an API marketplace that provides highly available APIs for the data you need to build your web and mobile applications.